 Kythira lies at the southernmost tip of the Peloponnese, past the island of Elafonisos and Cape Maleas, and north-west of the island of Crete.
-The island is easily accessible by daily aeroplane and ferry services and drakakis tours also operates a weekly bus service from Athens.
+The island is easily accessible by daily aeroplane and ferry services.

-Full information on how to reach Kythira is detailed below, and can be found in our travel schedule ».
+Full information on how to reach Kythira is detailed below:

 The airport is located in the centre of Kythira, near the village of Frilingianika and on the way to the port of Diakofti.